MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 mkdir /mnt/onionroot/var
 ```

-Next we will create a new ~100TB VG, PV, and LV for /nsm/sensor_data.
-In this example I use /dev/sdb1 because that is my ~100TB RAID 5 array.
+Next we will create a new ~100TB VG, PV, and LV for /nsm/sensor_data, in this example I use /dev/sdb1.

 ```
 pvcreate /dev/sdb1